yangfcm/cms-node-server/readme.md

   - all, if `all='all'` return all posts without pagination.
   - status, if `status=1` only return the posts with status = 1(published) otherwise returns all posts no matter what status is
   - page, return the page specified.
 If no value is specified, one page is set by default.
-  - category, return posts under the category with the specified id
+  - category, return posts under the category with the specified category id
-  - tag, return posts under the tag with the specified id.
+  - tag, return posts under the tag with the specified tag id.
 - **GET** `URL/api/posts/:id` - Get a post by id
 - **DELETE** `URL/api/posts/:id` - Delete a post by id.
 - **PATCH** `URL/api/posts/:id` - Update a post by id